 The process of listing a website is very similar to other platforms.
 However, buying a website/an online business is not as easy as Empire Flippers or Flippa.
-This is understandable because they deal with businesses in the mid five to mid-seven range.
+This is understandable because they deal with businesses in the mid-five to the mid-seven range.

-Overall, FE International provides a secure and transparant platform to buy and sell websites making the second best website broker.
+Overall, FE International provides a secure and transparent platform to buy and sell websites making it the second-best website broker.

 Unlike Empire Flipper and FE International, Flippa hosts a wide range of websites from start-ups to domains to existing businesses with thousand in monthly revenue making it ideal for those who may not have a proven track record of revenue.